 You must be wondering by now what are derivatives securities.
 I will put this one into simple words too.
-Financial derivatives are contracts that their value is based on something else.
-Any security that their value can be determined or derivate from the value of another asset.
+Financial derivatives are contracts whose value is based on something else.
+Any security value can be determined or derivate from the value of another asset.

-We got the underlying values which are bond, stocks, etc, and the value derivative.
-When the price of one change then the price of the other one change too.
+We got the underlying values which are bonds, stocks, etc, and the value derivative.
+When the price of one changes then the price of the other one change too.

 Pretty broad, right?
 There are two major uses of derivatives securities.
 Hedge risk and speculations.
 Both are pretty different, the first one seeks to stay safe and reduce risk and the second one is seeking profit.